humphrmc/CS-251-Assignment-1/CS-251-FAQ.md

       <P>Upon completing this course, students should be able to:
         <ul>
           <li><p>Recognize the inherent and accidental
-    e        complexities involved with developing concurrent software that communicates securely between processes and
+            complexities involved with developing object-oriented and generic software .</p></li>
-            threads.</p></li>
           <li><p>Understand how pattern-oriented software
             architecture and framework techniques can and cannot help to alleviate these complexities.</p></li>
           <li><p>Apply patterns and
-            frameworks to develop reusable and resilient concurrent applications and services using the Java object-oriented programming language and Android middleware.</p></li>
+            frameworks to develop reusable and resilient
+            applications and services using the Java object-oriented programming language and Android middleware.</p></li>
           <li><p>Know
-            where to find additional sources of information on how to program mobile applications and services on Android handheld systems.</p></li>
+            where to find additional sources of information on how to program applications and services on Android handheld systems.</p></li>
         </ul></P>
     </li>